 - 10.01 ELECTION/OVERRIDING EFFECT.
 This Article 10 applies only to the extent described in Paragraphs (A) or (B) below.
 If this Article 10 does apply, then the rules of Code §413(c) and the related Treasury Regulations (which are incorporated by reference) will apply to the adopting Employer and each Participating Employer.
 The provisions of Article 10, if in effect, supersede any contrary provisions in the Plan or the Employer's Adoption Agreement.
 Note: The IRS has not reviewed the provisions of this Article 10, and the Employer cannot rely on the Advisory Letter with regard to the validity of these provisions. - (A) Election.
 If the Employer elects in its Adoption Agreement that the Plan is a Multiple Employer Plan, then the provisions of this Article 10 will apply as of the Effective Date the Employer elects in its Adoption Agreement.
 If an Employer that is not a Related Employer becomes a Participating Employer, then this Article 10 will apply effective as of the date the Employer specifies in its participation agreement. - (B) Automatic Effect.
 If a Related Employer is a Participating Employer, and thereafter ceases to be a Related Employer (but is still a Participating Employer), then the provisions of this Article 10 will apply thereafter until the Plan is no longer maintained by a Participating Employer which is not a Related Employer. - 10.02 DEFINITIONS.
 The following definitions apply to this Article 10 and supersede any conflicting definition in the Plan. - (A) Employee.
-Employee means any Employee of a Participating Employer. - (B) Lead Employer.
+Employee means any common law employee, Leased-Employee or other person the Code treats as an employee of a Participating Employer for purposes of the Participating Employer's qualified plan.
+The Employer in its Adoption Agreement or in a Participation Agreement may designate any Employee, or class or group of Employees, as an Excluded Employee under Section. - (B) Lead Employer.
 The Lead Employer means the Signatory Employer to the Adoption Agreement Execution Page, and does not include any Related Employer or Participating Employer except as described in the next sentence.
 If the Adoption Agreement designates that Article 10 applies pursuant to Section 10.01(A), the Lead Employer will be a Participating Employer unless otherwise specified in a separate agreement.
 The Lead Employer has the same meaning as the Signatory Employer for purposes of making Plan amendments and other purposes as described in Section 1.29(A) regardless of whether the Lead Employer is also a Participating Employer under this Article 10.
 As to the right of a Lead Employer to terminate the participation of a Participating Employer, see Section 10.09. - (C) Participating Employer.
-A "Participating Employer" is an Eligible Employer which, with the consent of the Lead Employer, executes a Participation Agreement to the Adoption Agreement, A Participating Employer is an Employer for all purposes of the Plan except as provided in Section 1.29.
+A "Participating Employer" is an Eligible Employer which, with the consent of the Lead Employer, executes a Participation Agreement to the Adoption Agreement.
+A Participating Employer is an Employer for all purposes of the Plan except as provided in Section 1.29.
 A Participating Employer may, but need not be a Related Employer. - 10.03 PARTICIPATING EMPLOYER ELECTIONS.
 In its Adoption Agreement, the Lead Employer will specify: (A) whether a Participating Employer may modify any of the Adoption Agreement elections; (B) which elections the Participating Employer may modify; and (C) any restrictions on the modifications.
 Such elections and modifications must be reflected on the Participation Agreement the Participating Employer signs.
 See Section 1.51. - 10.04 HCE STATUS.
 The Plan Administrator will determine HCE status under Section 1.39 separately with respect to each Participating Employer.